Albertus Magnus College: Academics

 In addition to undergraduate majors, minors and concentrations, including pre-professional preparation, there are graduate programs in art therapy, mental health counseling, addiction counseling, leadership, liberal studies, fine arts in creative writing, human services, business administration, education, instructional design, management and organizational leadership.

-As of 2022, the university has a 100% acceptance rate with a student body that is 15% male and 85% female.
+Undergraduate admissions

+In 2026, Albertus Magnus accepted 64.4% of undergraduate applicants with those enrolled having an average 3.11 high school GPA.
+The college does not require submission of standardized test scores, the college having a test blind policy.

+Rankings

+In 2026, U.S. News & World Report ranked the college tied for No.98 out of 170 Regional Universities North and tied for No.23 out of 164 in Top Performers on Social Mobility.
+The college has a student-faculty ratio of 17 to 1.

 Campus

-The campus is located about two miles (3 km) from the central campus of Yale University in a residential area known as Prospect Hill near the border with Hamden.
+The campus is located in a residential area known as Prospect Hill near the border with Hamden.
 The neighborhood is on Prospect Street just above Edgerton Park and near East Rock.
+It sits about two miles (3 km) from the central campus of Yale University.

-The institution uses several of the area's historic 19th century mansions as residence hall and administrative building.
+The institution uses several of the area's historic 19th-century mansions as residence halls and administrative offices.
 A number of these are contributing properties of the Prospect Hill Historic District.